FirstPrinciplesDevelopment/FirstPrinciplesDevelopment.github.io/docs/_posts/2022-06-14-so-you-want-to-build-a-website.markdown

 ## Domains

-A domain name, e.g. [firstprinciplesdevelopment.com](https://firstprinciplesdevelopment.com), allows people to find your website.
-I recommend _searching_ for your domain using [Google's domain search](https://domains.google/) because it's super fast and allows you to see availability and pricing without signing up.
+A domain name, e.g. <a href="https://firstprinciplesdevelopment.com" target="_blank">firstprinciplesdevelopment.com</a>, allows people to find your website.
+I recommend _searching_ for your domain using <a href="https://domains.google/" target="_blank">Google’s domain search</a> because it's super fast and allows you to see availability and pricing without signing up.
 Once you've found an available domain, register (purchase) it through whatever registrar you like; Google may be convenient if you plan to use Google workspace for email, while your website builder may be convenient because you can manage your website and domain in the same place.

-A typical `.com` domain costs around $15/year and every decent registrar includes [WHOIS privacy protection](#what-is-whois-privacy-protection) — make sure it is enabled so that your email or other information is not made public.
+A typical `.com` domain costs around $15/year and every decent registrar includes <a href="#what-is-whois-privacy-protection" onclick="openFaq('what-is-whois-privacy-protection')">WHOIS privacy protection</a> — make sure it is enabled so that your email or other information is not made public.

 One last thing: choose a `.com` if you can, it's the most recognizable.